NoroffFEU/development-platforms/postgreSQL-case-study.md

 ## Brief History

-This ORDBMS which stands for Object Relational Database Management system is PostgreSQl which is taken from the POSTGRES package written at the University Berkley.
-POSTGRES was used for mant different research and production application which include a financial data analysis system, a jet enginge performance monitoring package, and asteroid tracking database, a medical information database, and several geographic information systems.
+This ORDBMS which stands for Object Relational Database Management system is PostgreSQl which is taken from the POSTGRES package written at the University of California, Berkley.
+POSTGRES was used for different research and production application which include a financial data analysis system, a jet enginge performance monitoring package, and asteroid tracking database, a medical information database, and several geographic information systems.
 It has also been used as an educational tool at several universities.

 ### The Berkley POSTGRES Project